midhunkalarikkal/FullDomain/Notes/React.md

 3. `useRef`
 ---------------
 useRef is a React hook that allows us to create a mutable object with a .current property.
-- Access a DOM element directly.
-- Hold a value that doesn't cause re-renders when changed.
 - Changing ref.current does not trigger re-renders, making it suitable for performance optimization.
 - Helps us to interact directly with DOM elements (e.g., focusing an input field).
 - The value stored in .current persists between re-renders.